You are here

 To that end, Vertex will consider an expanded access program, or a single request for expanded access of an investigational medicine, only if all of the following criteria are met:

-- The patient has a serious or life-threatening illness.
+- The patient has a serious or life-threatening illness and fulfills objective clinical criteria establishing that the patient is in critical need

-- There are no comparable or satisfactory alternative therapies available.
+- There are no comparable or satisfactory alternative therapies approved and available to treat the disease or condition

-- The patient is ineligible for, or otherwise unable to, participate in a clinical trial.
+- The patient is ineligible for, or otherwise unable to, participate in a clinical trial for the product

-- The investigational medicine is currently being studied in clinical trials.
+- The investigational medicine has been studied in clinical trial

-- There is sufficient preliminary evidence to support an assessment that the potential benefits of the investigational medicine outweigh the potential risks.
+- There are sufficient and meaningful data to support a preliminary assessment that the potential benefits to the patient outweigh the potential risks

-- The expanded access will occur in a country where Vertex expects to file for regulatory approval and in accordance with the requirements of the national regulatory authority.
+- Expanded access will only occur in a country where Vertex expects to file for regulatory approval for the product

 How to Request Expanded Access